hlntzg/cub3d/README.md

 Once the game is running, you can explore the 3D world using the movement keys.
 The game will continuously render the environment in real-time, updating the player's view as they move around.

+### License

+This project is licensed under a custom Educational Use License.
+It is intended for personal and academic use within Hive Helsinki and the 42 Network.
+See [LICENSE](./LICENSE) for full terms.

 ------
 <p align="center">
 	Made by Helena Utzig (@hutzig) and Juliette Mouette (@jmouette) <br>